ice9innovations/windmill/README.md

 - **Processing Workers**: bbox_merger (harmonization), consensus (voting), caption_score
 - **Postprocessing Workers**: bbox_colors, bbox_face, bbox_pose (spatial analysis)

-**Note**: The `workers.sh` script automatically detects all available worker files and can start/stop/restart individual workers or all workers.
+**Note**: The `windmill.sh` script automatically detects all available worker files and can start/stop/reset individual workers or all workers.
 ML service workers will only start successfully if the corresponding services are running on their configured ports.

 ### 3. Monitor Progress
 ```sql